ACRC/HPC-community-docs/source/index.md

 %
 % Converted from reStructuredText to MyST Markdown

-Temporary modification to force site deployment to GitHub Pages
 ## Introduction
 Welcome to the University of Bristol [Advanced Computing Research Centre (ACRC)][acrc-website] HPC community documentation project!
 Here you will find documentation contributed by HPC users at the University of Bristol, providing domain-specific information on how to effectively use HPC facilities managed by the ACRC at the University of Bristol.